Greece–India relations: Economic relations

 to the detriment of Greece.
 In 2021, a deficit of €564,8 million was recorded as Greek exports amounted to €134,2 million, recording a significant increase of 74,6% compared to 2020, while imports to €699,1 million, recording an increase of 68,4% compared to 2020.

 Some Indian companies, like restaurants, mini markets and tourist agents, have started operating in Athens, Myconos, Santorini and other places in Greece.
 Greek companies also have partners in India.

 An infrastructure consortium made up of India's GMR Airports Limited (GAL) and Greek GEK Terna has won the tender for the construction of the new Kastelli airport in Heraklion, Crete.

 India has been an honored country at the 74th (2009) and the 84th (2019) Thessaloniki International Fair.

 The first Greek Indian Business Association was established in Athens in June 2019.

+Following the concluded 2026 EU-India free trade deal, Greece has an open door to India's huge market.
+Greek ports and shipping are being positioned as gateways between India and Europe, and cooperation is expanding into sectors like technology, infrastructure and tourism, all highlighted ahead of Prime Minister Kyriakos Mitsotakis’s upcoming visit to India.

 List of recent bilateral visits

 Foreign Minister of Greece Nikos Dendias and Minister of External Affairs of India S. Jaishankar, during a bilateral meeting in 2022.